 Of course, it's good that the Wholesun is easy to carry since its small plastic wheels aren't ideal.
 And, at 27 inches tall, it's too short to push or pull comfortably.
 It also tips over easily and lacks built-in storage options for its five nozzle options.
 Four of the nozzles provide a 0, 15, 25, and 40-degree spray angle.
 A fifth disperses soap, but you have to screw a bottle of detergent to the spray gun itself, which is clunky.
 Similarly, the garden hose attachment point can be hard to access.
 Despite these minor failings, we believe the Wholesun offers an excellent value for a bargain washer that packs a powerful cleaning punch.

 Read review: Wholesun 3000PSI

 Why You Should Trust Us

-We spend hundreds of hours jetting, soaping, and washing an array of different objects and surfaces until we figured out which of these tools displayed the highest degree of performance and functionality.
-To come up with some hard numbers, we physically gathered all types of data ranging from weight, dimensions, and PSI.
-To take things a step further, we devised our own way to evaluate washer performance with visual and numerical measurements with an apparatus we named "the testing trough."
+We spend hundreds of hours jetting, soaping, and washing an array of different objects and surfaces until we figured out which of these tools displays the highest degree of performance and functionality.
+To come up with some hard numbers, we gathered data ranging from weight, dimensions, noise levels, gallons per minute (GPM), and pressure per square inch (PSI).
+To take things a step further, we devised our own way to evaluate washer performance with visual and numerical measurements using a bocce ball and an apparatus we call "the testing trough."